30 Indoor Activities on Rainy Days in Tokyo

 1. teamLab Planets

 teamLab Planets is one of the most popular museums in Japan lately!
-It’s simply wonderful and you can see and experience things that you probably have never seen before.
+It’s simply wonderful and you can experience things that you probably have never seen before.
 Walk through the sparkling lights, immerse yourself in the lights, and stimulate your senses.
 The light setting in the museum ensures amazing photos and videos.
 It is for a reason that this place is often said to be Tokyo’s most Instagrammable spot.

 Because of its popularity, we recommend getting tickets in advance.
 To prevent you from a long waiting time or even being sent off.